Shoppers Drug Mart launches PC Opium Points program - The Beaverton

 “We want to take the opiate crisis off the streets, and evolve that into an opiate crisis in the comfort of an air-conditioned store” clarified a confident Scott.

 “Upon joining the program, your account will be preloaded with enough points to cover the entire cost of your first and second pickup, regardless of your existing health insurance status.
-This equitable measure means that everyone will be able to dip their toes into the opium pond— and hopefully remained hooked on visiting our exceptional pharmacists for all needs.”
+This equitable measure means that everyone will be able to dip their toes into the opium pond— and hopefully remained hooked on visiting our exceptional pharmacists for all future needs.”

 The program, which began its rollout in downtown stores last week, will be available nationwide in the upcoming month.